dedis/kyber/README.md

 The library's basic functionality depends only on the Go standard library.
-However, parts of the library will only build if certain other, optional system packages are installed with their header files and libraries (e.g., the "-dev" package may be needed in some distributions).
+However, parts of the library will only build if certain other, optional system packages are installed with their header files and libraries (e.g., the "-dev" version of the package).
 In particular:

 - crypto.openssl: This sub-package is a wrapper that